realazthat/sgfxapi/README.md

 Project Parts/Build Targets
 ----

-* gfxapi
+* sgfxapi
-* gfxapi-drawutils
+* sgfxapi-drawutils
-* gfxdemo
+* sgfxdemo

-gfxapi
+sgfxapi
 ------

 The actual library.

-gfxapi-drawutils
+sgfxapi-drawutils
 ------

 A utility library for drawing some simple things, and some useful default shaders.

-gfxdemo
+sgfxdemo
 ------

 A demo application that renders stuff.